 the Music History examination, the student may select one of two

-Option A entails registering to take MUST 5005: Music
+options: Option A entails registering to take MUST 5005: Music

 History Review for 1 to 5 undergraduate credits, with 1 credit assigned